micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 8.md

 that is, their descendants who were left in the land after them, whom the children of Israel did not destroy--from these Solomon raised forced labor, as it is to this day.

 ###### 9
-But Solomon did not make the children of Israel [^b]servants for his work.
+But Solomon did not make the children of Israel servants for his work.
 Some _were_ men of war, captains of his officers, captains of his chariots, and his cavalry.

 ###### 10
 And others _were_ chiefs of the officials of King Solomon: two hundred and fifty, who ruled over the people.